 Note: DMF calculates the size weight and age weight separately.
-If either value is less than zero, the file is not automatically migrated or freed.
-Otherwise, the two values are summed to form the file's weight.
+If either value is less than zero, the file is not automatically migrated and the file or range is not automatically freed.
+Otherwise, the two values are summed to form the file's or range's weight.